 Finally, I want to hit up declination.
 Declination is the difference in degrees between Magnetic North and True North and in terms of map and compass work you need to know the declination of the exact area where you are traveling.
 If you don’t and you were to walk 10 miles in Washington State without using declination you would end up 3 miles off target, which is definitely not what you want, especially if you are lost!
 So take some time and understand this concept.

 I am by no means now an expert map reader.
 There is just so much to learn.
-But spending some time with Julie was just like doing a Kamana 2 journal.
 I now have identifying field marks, basic understandings, and a reminder that Mind’s Eye work never ends and only improves all situations!
 So get yourself a topo map or two of your area and start exploring.
 This is a great way to keep your skills up over the Fall and Winter!